1202kbs/Understanding-NN/README.md

 **UPDATE**

 It seems that Github is unable to render some of the equations in the notebooks.
-I strongly recommending using the nbviewer until I find out what the problem is (you can also download the repo and view them on your local environment).
+I strongly recommend using the nbviewer until I find out what the problem is (you can also download the repo and view them on your local environment).
 Links are listed below.

 ## Nbviewer Links